 If all you do is fix the problem, then all you’ve done is justify the customer’s issue with you and you haven’t transformed her negative thinking about your company into positive thinking.
 You want to get your customer to be delighted with you again and a great way to do that is to overcompensate.
 This doesn’t necessarily mean overcompensate in the way you fix the problem.
 It could mean that you throw in a free canvas or buy them a surprise gift thanking them for their patience while this issue was resolved.
 It’ll mean the world to your customer knowing that you value you them so much.
 It’s worth the money and time spent knowing that your customer will rave about you to her friends again rather than complain about you.

 Ideally, you’ll want to make sure that your business is loaded with amazing customer service that will help deter problems before they start.
-Here’s how I operate my studio to make sure that my customers are happy and value what I do as a NYC Wedding Photographer.

 When you learn how to deal with an angry customer, you can create a positive experience for them.
 With the steps Vanessa listed above, you can create happy customers who are more likely to refer you to others.
 Find out additional wedding photography business tips to help you increase bookings with our Secrets to Getting Booked Guide!